 Utilising bioengineering ingenuity and self-cleansing filtration system, the river can sustain itself against moss and algae, which allows park visitors to admire its natural beauty and tranquillity.

-At the River Plains side of Bishan-Ang Mo Kio Park, there are little footpaths that lead down to stepping stones crossing the river.
-These provide a wonderfully close look at the beautiful meandering river.
+At the River Plains half of Bishan-Ang Mo Kio Park, there are little footpaths that lead down to stepping stones crossing the river.
+These allow people to get a wonderfully close-up look at the beautiful flowing river.

 Bishan-Ang Mo Kio Park has three children’s playgrounds.

-At River Plains, there is an Inclusive Playground with comfortable rubber mounds that are littered through the premises.
+At River Plains, there is an Inclusive Playground with comfortable rubber mounds that are littered through the play area.

 Over at Pond Gardens is Bishan-Ang Mo Kio Park’s own water playground.

 Take note of the hours of operation pf the water playground.